harryzhangpro/OpenEuler-ROS/README.md

 # OpenEuler-ROS
-Way to install ROS into OpenEuler open source system.
+Way to install ROS into OpenEuler open source system using VM VirtalBox.